Living-with-machines/DeezyMatch/README.md

 * In `candidate_ranker`, the user specifies a `ranking_metric` based on which the candidates are selected and ranked.
 However, DeezyMatch also reports the values of other metrics for those candidates.
 For example, if the user selects `ranking_metric="faiss"`, the candidates are selected based on the `faiss`-distance metric.
 At the same time, the values of `cosine` and `conf` metrics for **those candidates** (ranked according to the selected metric, in this case faiss) are also reported.

 * What is the role of `search_size`?!

+For a given query, DeezyMatch searches for candidates iteratively.
+At each iteration (i.e., one colored region in the figure below), the query vector is compared with five potential candidate vectors according to the selected ranking metric (`ranking_metric` argument).
+Here, `search_size` is five.
+In the first iteration, the closest five candidate vectors, as measured by L2-norm distance, are examined.
+In the figure, four (out of five) candidate vectors passed the threshold (`selection_threshold` argument).
+However, in this example. `num_candidates` is 10.
+So, DeezyMatch examines the second batch of potential candidates, again five vectors (as specified by `search_size`).
+Three (out of five) candidates pass the threshold.
+Finally, in the third iteration, three more candidates are found, and DeezyMatch collects the information of these ten candidates and go to the next query.

+This adaptive algorithm significantly reduces the computation time required to search a set of candidates in a dataset.
+Instead of searching the whole dataset, DeezyMatch iteratively tries to find the candidates.

 <p align="center">
 <img src="./figs/query_candidate_selection.png" alt="role of search_size in candidate ranker" width="70%">